All Episodes

 I don't think any of this is easy.

-Maybe like Hillary will get indicted, or maybe there'll be a criminal refer.
+Maybe like Hillary will get indicted.

-That's pretty easy too.
+That's pretty easy, too.

 It's tit for tat.

-All right, thank you both for being with us.
+Thank you both for being with us.

 I can't play this enough.